Wednesday, April 22, 2026

 I'm back with a post that I felt obligated doing.
 Did you like the last post about 2XKO in 2026?
 What was so special about that one is because of a long-awaited roadmap.
 What's the next thing I want to post?
-Well, I am working on a post that talks about a turn-based JRPG and its nuances, which is probably what I'll post next.
+Well, there's a backstory in the works that can make gamers understand the true meaning of the game industry.
+I am even working on a post that talks about a turn-based JRPG and its nuances, which is probably what I'll post next.

 But what I want to mention now, though, is a bit of a shoutout about a YouTube channel called Broken Saw.
 This is a logo-based channel and I know you loved them.
 They are known for covering logos from TV shows, video games, movies, bumpers and movie and game trailers.
 The logos I'm into are the ones from video games.
 There are a lot of videos that cover video games, including the one form I like the most; logos that are deep.
 And by deep, I mean logos that don't take place in game or refer to what game and can also refer to silent logos.